Electric vehicle charging guidance for residents

 Whenever you are charging your vehicle, you should always follow all guidance and recommendations in your manufacturer’s handbook (this may differ depending on the vehicle).

-Any extension lead that is required should be suitable for external use.
+Any extension lead that you use should be suitable for outdoors use.
 You should read any instructions on the correct use provided with your extension lead.
+Cables should:

-A cable should only be placed over the footway when the vehicle is charging and should always be removed when not in use.
+- only be placed over the footway when the vehicle is charging and removed when not in use

-Cables should be laid flat and not cause a danger or nuisance to the public
+Examples of incorrect placement: cables should be laid flat and not cause a danger or nuisance to the public.

-Cable protectors should extend the full width of any footway and verge between the property and vehicle
+Examples of correct placement: cable protectors should extend the full width of any footway and verge between the property and vehicle.

 Cable licensing